Maia313/react/state.md

 2. `Stateful components`
 3. `this.setState`

+When you want to aggregate data from multiple children or to have two child components communicate with each other, **move the state upwards** so that it lives in the parent component.
+The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.

 ### Stateless Functional Components

 Except for the last challenge, you've been passing props to `stateless functional components`.
 These components `act like pure functions`.
 They `accept props as input and return the same view every time they are passed the same props`.